oss-review-toolkit/ort/docs/config-file-ort-yml.md

   paths:
   - pattern: "A glob pattern matching files or paths."
     reason: "One of PathExcludeReason e.g. BUILD_TOOL_OF or DOCUMENTATION_OF."
-    comment: "A comment further explaining why the exclude ."
+    comment: "A comment further explaining why the path is excluded."
 ```

 Where the list of available options for `reason` is defined in